St. Charles Parish

 What It Costs You

-$470M in transmission costs spread across all Entergy ratepayers.
-You're paying for infrastructure primarily driven by one corporate customer.
+$546M in transmission costs spread across all Entergy ratepayers.
+You're paying for infrastructure primarily driven by one corporate customer — with 100% of the cost overrun risk falling on ratepayers, not Entergy shareholders.

 The Contract Gap

 Louisiana will likely need this generation capacity regardless — grid demand is rising and existing infrastructure is aging.
-But the financial terms depend on whether Meta remains the anchor customer.
+But the financial terms depend on whether Laidley's contract holds, whether Blue Owl maintains the data center, and whether the state ever scrutinizes what it agreed to.5

 Water